Lab 2: Manipulator dynamics simulation¶

 Tip

-- Note that the order when launching the scripts is important.
-You should first launch the
+- Note that the order in which you launch the scripts is important.
+You should first launch

-.
-This is what the dynamics model does: Computes the dynamic model, and publishes the joint state to update the visualization.
-Note also that the dynamics node doesn't need the uma_arm_visualization to work.
-If you only launch the dynamics, they're computed without showing them in the uma_arm_visualization.
-If you run the visualization after launching the
+uma_arm_dynamics.
+This is what the dynamics model does: it computes the dynamic model and publishes the joint state to update the visualization.
+Note that the dynamics node doesn't requireuma_arm_visualizationto work.
+If you only launch the dynamics, they are computed without being shown in the visualizer.
+If you launch the visualization after starting the dynamics, the robot model will start updating immediately.

-You can see the interaction between topics and nodes by openning another terminal and running
+You can see the interaction between topics and nodes by opening another terminal and running:

 As robotics engineers, just seeing things work isn't enough for us.
 We want to understand how they work and be able to measure every parameter.
 One of the best ways to record the data of an experiment in ROS is to use ros bags.